garden-io/garden/docs/using-garden/web-dashboard.md

 Key features include:

 - [Garden managed ephemeral clusters](../k8s-plugins/ephemeral-k8s/README.md) that you can spin up on demand
-- An interactive graph that shows you the dependencies between your actions and lets you execute them
+- An interactive dependency graph
-- Command results from historic command runs across all your projects
+- Command history across all your projects
 - Action log viewer (e.g. for viewing build logs)
-- Command palette for running any Garden command directly from the dasboard
+- Command palette for running any Garden command directly from the dashboard
 - "Live" logs viewer that lets you stream and interleave logs from both the Garden CLI and your runtime services

 The dashboard is under heavy development and we're constantly improving it.
 Any and all feedback is greatly appreciated via [GitHub issues](https://github.com/garden-io/garden/issues/new?assignees=&labels=cloud+%F0%9F%8C%A9&projects=&template=DASHBOARD_FEEDBACK.md&title=).